pioneer-io/documentation/docs/go-sdk-doc.md

 ### Failed SSE Connections

-If the SDK fails to connect to the Scout daemon as an eventsource client, the connection attempt will be retried up to 10 times.
-The SDK will 'jitter' these connection attempts-- pausing for a random length of time between 1 and 10 seconds (inclusive) in between each attempt.
+If the SDK fails to connect to the Scout daemon as an eventsource client, the connection attempt will be retried up to 10 times, with a 1 second pause between attempts.

 If the connection fails 10 times, an error will be logged to the user (example below) and the SDK will stop trying to connect.